Hi,

 My main takeaway from Harari’s work is that humans believe many things to be true, not because those things are objectively true but because we have decided that they must be.
 Harari describes this phenomenon as ‘intersubjectivity’, a term for the collective delusions which sustain our societies because millions if not billions of us have faith in them.

 I don’t like the word ‘normal’.
 This could be because I’ve spent most of my life outside its confines.
 Regardless of my personal experience, ‘normalcy’ is generally a violent construct in the modern world.
 It’s enforced by stripping those people who don’t fit within its diktats of their full humanity.
-We protect normalcy by insisting on specific realities, then delegitimising everything outside —
+We protect normalcy by insisting on specific realities, then delegitimising everything outside — even when that results in great suffering or death.

 It’s now normal, almost everywhere in the world, to have agents, paid with people’s money collected as taxes, to protect property and state power even at the expense of the people who pay their salaries.
 We call them the police, gendarmes, military, etc. It’s now normal, almost everywhere in the world, to believe in a hierarchy of humanity that places women below men, and queer and/or trans folks even lower.